Volentix/aws-kube-deploy/README.md

 ## Usage

 This repo is on the building of the container and so does not contain the how-to of integrating it.
-To see an example implementation, please go here: <REPO NAME HERE>
+To see an example implementation, please to the [CircleCi Demo Repository](https://github.com/Volentix/circlecidemo).

 If you want to fork this repo and run your own CircleCI builds, you will need to set the following 2 environmennt variable in CircleCi:
   * DOCKER_USER
   * DOCKER_PASSWORD

 Additionally, you will need to change the text 'volentixlabs/aws-kube-deploy' in [the .circleci/config.yml file](.circleci/config.yml) to your organization and project name.

 ## Maintainers